sqrta/QSynth/document/README.md

 ```
 pip3 install -r qsyn/requirements.txt
 ```

- Run the command below to generate the specifications of QFast and Qsyn from the ten programs synthesized by QSynth
+Run the following command to test that QFast is successfully installed
 ```
 cd qsyn
 python3 qsyn/run_single.py --benchmark GHZ3  --mode Ours
 cd ../
 ```
+Qsyn will print out the result circuit if it is correctly installed.

 ### Test QFast and Qsyn for 6-qubit circuits